RATES BRANCH SOFTWARE -

 -

-displayed automatically.
-If not displayed, then that station
+be displayed automatically.
+If not displayed, then that

-is not available in the station database.
-You have to use add
+station is not available in the station database.
+You have to

-new station option and add the station first to the database.
+use add new station option and add the station first to the

-Then you have to give the station code in the route).
+database.
+Then you have to give the station code in the

 -